s-kust/anchored_vwaps/README.md

 ):
 ```

 To plot the anchored VWAPs chart, you'll need a DataFrame that contains the following columns: `Open`, `High`, `Low`, `Close`, and `Volume`.
 Also, you'll have to provide a list of anchor dates.
-Ensure the dates in the list are in text format.
-The function will convert them to `pd.Timestamp` internally.

 ### Clearing Outdated Data from the Chart